Mechanism for Collaborative Federated Learning: Pitfalls of Shapley Values

 \section{The Multi-Action Collaborative Federated Learning (MCFL) Framework}

-In this section, we describe a multi-action collaborative federated learning (MCFL) framework for decision-aware agents.
-The system consists of a digital platform, which is the coordinator, and $K$ agents on the digital platform.
-These agents share a common operational objective and aim to make informed decisions after collaborative learning.
-The platform provides an infrastructure that enables cross-agent learning and seeks to design a mechanism that incentivizes all agents to form a joint coalition.
+In this section, we describe the ecosystem of collaborative federated learning.
+The system consists of (i) multiple agents who share a common learning objective and aim to make better informed decisions by participating in the collaborative learning; (ii) a digital platform that is the coordinator that provides an infrastructure that enables cross-agent learning and seeks to design a mechanism that leads to the most efficient outcome; (iii) a federated learning algorithm that performs the collaborative decentralized learning.
+In this section, we introduce the three factors of the MCFL system and discuss the complicated interplay between the three factors.